RayanAziz/Mahckoor/README.md

 Twitter account hijacking detection and alerting tool.
 ## Overview
 ### Description
 **Mahckoor** monitors changes in supplied Twitter accounts and analyzes their tweets.
+It has two monitors running together: Profile Monitor and Tweets Monitor.
 It alerts upon detecting changes on the profile or when suspicious tweets are tweeted.
 Alerts are sent via email & remote logging to SIEM <sup>so far.</sup>
 ### Use Case
 Automatic monitoring for organaization Twitter accounts to expediate incident response and to fulfill regulation requirements.
 ## Features